ayababa12/Online-Retail-Store---Database-Application/README.md

 ## Usage

-1. First open the main.py file and make sure to replace the password on line 9 with your own password for the dbms database we have given to you.
+1. First open the main.py file and make sure to replace the password on line 9 with your own password for PostgreSQL
 2. You need to have PostgreSQL, and the psycopg2 module on python.
-The database is found in the file 'four3three.sql'
+The database is found in the file 'four3three.sql'.
+Create the database by running this SQL code on pgadmin.
 3. Run main.py
 4. Visit [http://localhost:5000](http://localhost:5000).